 It's just oozing cuteness!!
 There are 16 rides in Planet Snoopy, as well as a live show, a souvenir shop and food stands.
 The rides range in speed and intensity, so check out their website and signs before each ride to see if they are right for your child.

 The park is adorable with its bright colors and characters everywhere.
 Snoopy and his friends visit the park throughout the day, and there is a little show they put on for the kids in an outdoor theater with dancing and music.
-This picture was from two years ago, but you can see how cute and interactive the characters are!
+This picture was from a few years ago, but you can see how cute and interactive the characters are!

 There are slow rides and fast rides.
 One of my favorites was Snoopy's Rocket Express, which takes you for a slow ride high above the park.
 You can see everything and it's very peaceful!